States & UTs Covered

 A pan-India effort to evaluate and enhance forest soil health through standardized, data-driven practices.

-The Forest Soil Health Card Development Project, initiated by the Forest Research Institute (FRI) under ICFRE, is a nationwide research program designed to assess, monitor, and improve forest soil health across all forest divisions in India.
+The Forest Soil Health Card (FSHC) project is an initiative by the Indian Council of Forestry Research and Education, Dehradun, under the Ministry of Environment, Forest and Climate Change, Government of India.
+It is a nationwide research-based program designed to assess, monitor, and improve forest soil health across all forest divisions in India.

 Tools and Technologies designed to streamline Forest Soil Health Assessment